Funded Research Projects

 Neil MacCormick: Philosophy, Law and Politics

 Dr Maks Del Mar is writing an intellectual biography of the late Sir Neil MacCormick funded by a Leverhulme Research Fellowship for 2013-2014.
 For more than thirty five years, Professor Sir Neil MacCormick (1941-2009) was Regius Professor of Public Law and the Law of Nature and Nations at the University of Edinburgh.
 He was also a leading figure in the Scottish National Party, including serving as a Member of the European Parliament.
 This project explores the relationship between MacCormick’s intellectual life as a legal philosopher of world-renown and his political life within both Scottish and European politics.
 Drawing, for the first time, on MacCormick’s private and Parliamentary papers, this project will examine the development of MacCormick’s philosophy of law alongside his political involvement.
+The project website law.qmul.ac.uk/maccormick provides a digital archive of multmedia material.
 The project will culminate in the publication of a book, currently under contract with Stanford University Press, in their Jurists: Profiles in Legal Theory series.

 The RELIGARE project, of which Dr Prakash Shah in the School of Law, Queen Mary, University of London is a participating member, is a three-year research project funded by the FP7 Socio-economic Sciences and Humanities Programme of the Directorate-General for Research of the European Commission.
 RELIGARE explores increasing diversity of religions and other convictions that are transforming Europe into a new type of entity.
 The purpose is to identify which normative frameworks, case-law, and policies are best capable of holding together the countries’ diverse inhabitants in a democratic structure and, in so doing, the frameworks that should underpin and anchor Europe’s task to remain, across the Union, a zone of social peace, while maintaining respect for the rule of law and ensuring social justice for all.
 Further details about the RELIGARE project can be found at: www.religareproject.eu